AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 {% include linkedHeading.html heading="1.
 Inserting Words Into a Trie" level=2 %}

-Let's consider how we'd build a trie from scratch.
+Let's consider how we'd build a prefix tree.
 We'll always start with a root node that has an empty string as its `text` and an empty dictionary as its `children`.
 Then, we want to insert the words we looked at earlier: `ape`, `apple`, `bat`, and `big`.
 As a reminder, this is what the trie looks like once we finish inserting all of those words:

 {% include posts/picture.html img="trie" alt="An example of a trie for the words bat, big, ape, and apple." %}